A proxy vote is someone who votes on your behalf, if you are unable to get to the polling station on the day of the election.

 Absent voters (people who vote by post or proxy) are required to provide a signature and their date of birth when they first apply for an absent vote.
 These are known as 'personal identifiers'.

 At election time, ballot papers are posted out to absent voters, together with a postal vote statement.
-In order to vote, each absent voter must complete and return the postal vote statement by providing their signature and date of birth, along with their completed ballot paper.
+To vote, each absent voter must complete and return the postal vote statement by providing their signature and date of birth, along with their completed ballot paper.
 The signature and date of birth are then checked against the signature and date of birth provided on the original application to ensure that they match.
 This is to prevent electoral fraud.

 You must provide an updated signature every five years, as signatures can change over time.